AOEpeople/EasyDeploy/README.rst

 Supported Packagepaths
 ------------------------------

-In the example above the $releaseDirectory was available on a build server.
+In the example above the $packagePath was available on a build server.
 There are other possibilities:

 a) Local file:
   Example Package Path: /home/user/mypackage.tar.gz